-Trump demands wall funding as threat of U.S. government shutdown looms
+Trump demands wall funding, increasing threat of U.S. government shutdown

 WASHINGTON (Reuters) - U.S. President Donald Trump on Thursday said border security must be part of legislation to fund the U.S. government, a position that raises the threat of a partial federal shutdown on Saturday.

-Republicans in the House of Representatives scrambled to amend a Senate-passed bill to appease Trump after he said he would not sign the legislation, clearing the measure for debate.
-A subsequent vote was possible later on Thursday but it was unclear whether Republicans would be able to pass what Trump wants.
+Republicans in the House of Representatives were scrambling to try to amend a Senate-passed bill to appease Trump after he said he would not sign the legislation.

+The House was slated to hold a procedural vote on Thursday evening, although many Republicans were not confident they had enough members present to pass what Trump wants.

 “I’ve made my position very clear.
 Any measure that funds the government must include border security,” Trump said at a White House event.

-Trump has demanded $5 billion to put towards building a wall on the U.S. border with Mexico that he argues is needed to keep out illegal immigrants and drugs, a down payment on a massive project which Democrats have rejected as ineffective and wasteful.
+Trump has demanded $5 billion to put toward building a wall on the U.S. border with Mexico that he argues is needed to keep out illegal immigrants and drugs, a down payment on a massive project which Democrats have rejected as ineffective and wasteful.

-The funding impasse, though dramatic and consequential, was dwarfed by another bombshell announcement: the resignation late on Thursday of Defense Secretary Jim Mattis.

-Trump's administration has been rocked by a series of resignations of cabinet members and top officials.
-The uncertainty over a government shutdown weighed on U.S. stocks, which were already sharply lower on the session, with the S&P 500 .SPX closing 1.6 percent lower.
+“I don’t know if there’s a wall that’s ever been built that hasn’t been climbed over or dug under,” said Democratic Representative Jim McGovern during House floor debate.

-The partial shutdown would affect agencies including those responsible for federal law enforcement activities, airport security screenings, space exploration and farm programs.
+The latest plot twist in a long-running drama over government spending, occurring just as lawmakers pushed to take their Christmas break, emerged 36 hours before funding expires for agencies responsible for federal law enforcement activities, airport security screenings, space exploration and farm programs.

+Trump was expected to start a two-week vacation in Florida on Friday.

+U.S. stocks, which were already sharply lower on the session, extended losses on the possibility of a shutdown, with the S&P 500 down 1.6 percent on the day.

 Trump, who accused Democrats of playing politics on the issue, has said he sees the border wall as a winning issue for his 2020 re-election campaign.
 Last week in a White House meeting with Democratic congressional leaders, he said he would be “proud to shut down the government for border security.”